 Many victims of Uber accidents in Los Angeles come to Ehline Law Firm looking for a way to pay for costly medical bills, recoup lost wages, and reclaim a feeling of normality in their lives.
 Some of the most common injuries we’ve encountered are listed here:

-Traumatic brain injuries, which have long-term consequences.
+Traumatic brain injuries, have long-term consequences.

 Whiplash affects the neck and spine.